gustavosdelgado/DesignPatterns/README.md

 ### Bridge
 Bridge is a structural design pattern that divides business logic or huge class into separate class hierarchies that can be developed independently.

+### Composite
+A pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.